uom-resquant/modelling_book/docs/08_logistic_regression.md

 </details>

 6. Using the `glm()` function, estimate the parameters of your logistic regression model.
-Rewrite the equation above replacing unknown parameters with the estimated parameters.
+Rewrite the equation above by replacing unknown parameters with the estimated parameters.

 <details>
 <summary><i>Reveal answer!</i></summary>